-Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year (Title 19 of the Texas Administrative Code [TAC] §89.1055, 2016).
+Each student receiving special education services has an individualized education program that is developed by a local admission, review, and dismissal (ARD) committee and that specifies goals and objectives for the year (Title 19 of the Texas Administrative Code [TAC] §89.1055, 2016, amended to be effective January 1, 2015).
 The student progresses to the next grade level whenever the goals and objectives are met.
 Retention and promotion policies and practices for students with disabilities vary across Texas districts.

-ARDs assign each special education student a primary disability from 1 of 13 categories of disability (TEA, 2014).
-For most elementary special education students in 2013-14 (86.5%), the primary disability was in 1 of 5 categories: learning disability; speech impairment; other health impairment, such as attention deficit disorder; autism; or intellectual disability (Table 14 on page 44).
-The same five categories accounted for most elementary special education students who were retained (88.1%).
+ARDs assign each special education student a primary disability from 1 of 13 categories of disability (TEA, 2015).
+Among elementary special education students in 2014-15 for whom primary disability information was available, 91.5 percent were assigned a primary disability from 1 of 5 categories: learning disability; speech impairment; other health impairment, such as attention deficit disorder; autism; or intellectual disability (Table 12 on page 44).
+The same five categories accounted for 92.9 percent of retained elementary special education students for whom primary disability information was available.
+Across these five categories, retention rates in Grades K-6 overall were highest for students with speech impairments (5.8%), followed by students with other health impairments (3.0%), intellectual disabilities (2.0%), autism (1.8%), and learning disabilities (1.5%) (Figure 12).